tdsmith/aRrgh/README.md

 ## Boolean primitives and special values
 TRUE, FALSE, and NA are special logic values.
 (NULL is also defined and is a special vector of length zero.)
 Do not ever use T and F for TRUE and FALSE.
 You will see people doing it but they're assholes and not your friend; T and F are just variables with default values.
 Set `T <- F` and source their code and laugh as it burns.

 This also means that you shouldn't ever assign useful quantities to variables named T and F. Sorry.
-Other variable names that you cannot use are c, q, s, t, C, D, and I. :(
+Other variable names that you cannot use are c, q, s, t (!), C, D, and I. :(

 NA means "not available" and is a filler quantity for missing values.
 The result of all comparisons with `NA` is `NA`.
 Use `is.na(x)` to test whether a value is NA, not `x == NA`. `NA` has undefined truth value, and raises an error: